A. M. Naik: Ring fencing L&T

-In the late 1980s, L&T encountered a take over attempt as a large business group seized substantial stake in the company.
-Matters came to a head in 2002, when the group's entire holding was transferred en bloc to yet another family-owned business house.
+In the late 1980s, L&T encountered a takeover attempt by a large business group (Reliance group) which seized a substantial stake in the company.
+The management of L&T staunchly resisted these attempts to take over the company, wanting to maintain it as India's premier, indeed only, professionally run conglomerate.
+The central government, through various agencies, public sector banks, insurance companies, etc., held a large portion of L&T's shareholding.
+A succession of governments (as many as seven) held office during this period, but L&T's prestige and standing was such that none of them did anything to contravene the wishes of the board of professionals.

+Finally, the predatory investor gave up and sought a settlement.
+In 2002, the predatory group's entire holding was transferred to a different family-owned business house (Birla group).
+The following year, this shareholding was purchased by an "employee welfare trust" funded and controlled by L&T itself.
+In this way, the company not only fended off the predator but also fortified its position as a professionally run company by gaining control of a large shareholding.
 The way in which Naik thwarted the take-over and fortified L&T against such threats has been widely covered in the media.

-It ended in a ‘win-win’, with all parties concerned being happy with the outcome.
-S. Gurumurthy, currently on the Board of the Reserve Bank of India described the events as a ‘security threat for L&T being converted into a security ring.’
-The Employee Stock Options which emanated from the successful resolution of the issue gave financial security to a large section of employees, and allowed them to share in the Company's growth.
+The matter thus ended in a 'win-win', with all parties concerned being happy with the outcome.
+S. Gurumurthy, currently on the Board of the Reserve Bank of India described the events as a 'security threat for L&T being converted into a security ring.'
+The Employee Stock Options which emanated from the successful resolution of the issue gave financial security to a large section of employees, and allowed them to share in the company's growth.

-Shaping L&T into a ‘Nation Builder’
+Shaping L&T into a 'Nation Builder'

 Naik's stewardship of L&T is characterised by a sharper focus on sectors of national significance - defence, nuclear, aerospace, infrastructure, oil & gas and power.
-He has been instrumental in imparting a strong, nationalistic orientation to the Company's products, offerings and capabilities, giving rise to its description as ‘the company that is building 21st Century India’.
+He has been instrumental in imparting a strong, nationalistic orientation to the company's products, offerings and capabilities, giving rise to its description as 'the company that is building 21st Century India'.

+He has retired from Larsen & Toubro Limited on 30 September 2023.

 Chairman – NSDC

-In 2018, the Government of India appointed Naik the Chairman of the National Skill Development Corporation – the apex body to promote skilling and part of the Skill India mission of the Prime Minister.
+In 2018, the Government of India appointed Naik the chairman of the National Skill Development Corporation – the apex body to promote skilling and part of the Skill India mission of the Prime Minister.
 Making the announcement, Skill Development and Entrepreneurship Minister Dharmendra Pradhan said under Naik's leadership, the corporation apart from its engagement in executing skilling modules, should also be a think-tank providing direction and necessary guidance for creating a demand-based skilling ecosystem in the country.
 Naik said NSDC has developed a unique model combining skill development with strong industry partnerships.
 NSDC, under the ministry, aims to promote skill development by catalysing creation of large, quality and for-profit vocational institutions.
 The organisation provides funding to build scalable and profitable vocational training initiatives.